zhangyiqing1001/SharePoint-Document-Viewer/README.md

 Setting up PCC for SharePoint
 =============================

 If you haven't already done so, create or designate an existing SharePoint Service Account, Administrator type, to use for PCC-WOPI web application, for example "WOPISVC".
 PCC-WOPI application pool is configured to run as this account.
 This account requires permission to read and write to SharePoint lists.

 In **Central Administration \> Manage web applications**, select your web application (e.g., **SharePoint - 80**) and select **User Policy**.
 If the service account is not in the list with **Full Control**, do the following:

 1. Select **Add Users**
 2. Leave **Zones = (All zones)** and select **Next**
 3. Add service account name, grant **Full Control** and select **Finish**
+4. Verify that "Account operates as System" is NOT checked.
+Please refer to "Removing 'System Account' Limitations" under the "Dependencies & Requirements" section, above.

+**Notes:**

-**Note:** Installation of PCC for SharePoint using PowerShell requires that the User is a farm administrator, and is an administrator on the local machine.
+-  Installation of PCC for SharePoint using PowerShell requires that the User is a farm administrator, and is an administrator on the local machine.
+-  If executing the installation script from within the SharePoint 2013 Management Shell, you must launch the shell using **Run as Administrator**.

 To add custom viewer permissions and interactive-preview support for all supported file types:
 ----------------------------------------------------------------------------------------------

 1. In Windows Services, verify "SharePoint Administration" is started
 2. In Windows Explorer, right-click **Install-PCCSPSolution.ps1** and select **Run with PowerShell**
-2. Enter the site collection URL (e.g., http://sharepoint)
+3. Enter the site collection URL (e.g., http://sharepoint)
-3. The solution is deployed, and the site collection feature "Accusoft Prizm Content Connect for SharePoint" is Activated
+4. The solution is deployed, and the site collection feature "Accusoft Prizm Content Connect for SharePoint" is Activated

-**Notes:**

--   If the solution was previously installed and removed while this feature was Active, in order to re-add custom permissions, you will need to go to Site Settings \> Site Collection Features, and Deactivate this feature, and then select Activate.
--   The SharePoint solution must be removed before the script can be run again.
+**Note:** The SharePoint solution must be removed before the script can be run again.
 See "Removing the PCC for SharePoint Solution" below.

 To update SharePoint WOPI bindings to PCC WOPI Client
 -----------------------------------------------------

-1. In Windows Explorer, right-click **Update-PCCWOPIBinding.ps** and select **Run with PowerShell**
+1. In Windows Explorer, right-click **Update-PCCWOPIBinding.ps1** and select **Run with PowerShell**

     **Note:** If connecting over https, first modify script to remove **-AllowHTTP**